mxagar/tool_guides/c++/accelerated_computer_science_coursera/01_OOP/README.md

     - That happens when we pass arguments
 - We can have several constructors!
 - **VERY IMPORTAT NOTE**: if we define any constructor, the **automatic default constructor** is not created for us!
 That means we need to take care of any necessary initialization on our own!
+    - For example, if we create custom constructors with parameters, we need to create a default constructor too in order to just instantiate objects without params, eg: `Cube c;`

 ```c++
 // Header: Cube.h